Provender Brown Perth Deli

 Mont D'Or Vacherin at Provender Brown

-There’s no secret that we love our seasonal ingredients here at PB and late September brings one of our favourites with first of the Vacherin Cheese arriving from its mountainous origins in Franche-Comté.
+There’s no secret that we love our seasonal ingredients here at PB; this time of year brings one of our favourites, with the first of the Vacherin Cheese arriving from its mountainous origins in Franche-Comté.

 There’s no secret that we love our seasonal ingredients here at PB.
-From the burst of sweet Perthshire berries in May to the tangy citrus flavours of the Seville oranges in January, we are willing slaves to Mother Nature’s best work.
+From the burst of sweet Perthshire berries in May, to the bittersweet tang of Seville oranges in January, we are willing slaves to Mother Nature’s best work.

-It is here that herds of brown-and-white Montbéliarde cows – milk producers for Vacherin, aka Mont d’Or – produce the creamy milk required for the famous round vacherin cheeses.
-Fed on grass all summer and hay all winter, with not a pesticide in sight, the cheese has been the centre of an AOC battle for years!
+It is here that herds of brown-and-white Montbéliarde cows – milk producers for Vacherin, aka Mont d’Or – produce the creamy milk required for these famously supple, gooey cheeses.
+One of the things that makes Vacherin unique its maturation in Norway Spruce, give it a unique flavour.
+It's mild, nutty, buttery, and well balanced, with a bit of tannin coming from the spruce.
+It's special flavour and coveted status have even made it the subject of an AOC battle in recent years!

-It dates back to around the 13th century and has been produced on both sides of the French – Swiss border.
-The French refer to it as Mont d’Or or Vacherin du Haut-Doubs; the Swiss as Vacherin Mont d’Or.
+Production of Vacherin dates back to around the 13th century, when it was produced on both sides of the French–Swiss border.
+The French refer to it as Mont d’Or or Vacherin du Haut-Doubs, the Swiss as Vacherin Mont d’Or.
 Both, in our opinion, are equally delicious.

 VACHERIN